cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

     </ExpansionPanel>

-Next we take a look at the full example integration, combining all of the above code snippets.
+Next, take a look at a full example integration, combining all of the above code snippets.

 ### Example integration